Jesús Gómez (footballer, born 1984)

-Jesús Javier Gómez Mercado (/es/, born 6 August 1984) is a Venezuelan footballer as an attacking midfielder or also as a striker.
+Jesús Javier Gómez Mercado (/es/, born 6 August 1984) is a Venezuelan football manager and former player who played as an attacking midfielder or also as a striker.
+He is the current manager of Estudiantes de Mérida.

 Club career

 Product of Estudiantes de Mérida youth ranks, Gómez made his professional debut in 2004, breaking out the first team in the 2005–06 season, where played very well, that sealed his sale to Moroccan side Raja Casablanca.
 However, failing to repeat his performances, he joined Syrian club Al-Ittihad, where he had rematch.
 On 12 March 2008, the player made his AFC Champions League debut in a 2–0 win over Sepahan, where scored the first goal after a free kick.

 In June 2008, Gómez returned to Venezuela and joined powerhouse club Caracas, where he won his first professional title (2008–09 Primera División) and was part of the Copa Libertadores' historic squad nicknamed "Los Rojos de Ávila" that was the first Venezuelan team to reach the quarterfinals of the competition.
 Gómez was selected by the FVF, clubs and players as Primera División most valuable player.

 In early 2011, Jupiler League club Lierse signed Gómez for an undisclosed fee.
 However, he failed to play at the Belgian club, joining Wadi Degla of Egypt on loan, where he scored two goals in five EPL games.
 After a frustrating spell abroad, he returned to Caracas, joining ACD Lara in mid-2012.
 After one season at the Lara–based club, on 13 June 2013, he rescinded his contract, and joined Mexican club Delfines del Carmen.

+After playing for Dorados de Sinaloa, Necaxa and Atlante in Mexico, Gómez returned to Venezuela in 2017 with his first club Estudiantes de Mérida.
+He then spent the 2020 season at Atlético Venezuela, before returning to his previous club in the following year and retiring with them in 2023, aged 39.